 Health literacy – a tool for health promotion

-If we are to improve and maintain good health and quality of life throughout life, we need to place greater emphasis on people’s health literacy.
+If we are to improve and maintain good health and quality of life throughout life, it is necessary to place greater emphasis on people’s health literacy.

 Health literacy is the ability to access, understand, appraise, and apply health information in order to maintain, promote and improve one’s health.
 People are different and therefore they do not have the same prerequisites to be equally health literate.
 Health literacy is therefore also linked to inequalities in health.